PrincyMaheshwari/pulseloop/README.md

 ### Azure Services (Optional)

-The application can connect to Azure services (OpenAI, Speech, Storage, ElevenLabs) using API keys from your `.env` file.
+The application can connect to Azure services (Azure AI Foundry / DeepSeek, Azure Blob Storage) and ElevenLabs for text-to-speech using API keys from your `.env` file.
 These services are:
 - **Optional**: The app gracefully handles missing configurations
 - **Consumed via SDKs**: No Azure infrastructure deployment required
 - **Configurable**: Set API keys in `.env` to enable specific features